San Juan Del Sur, Nicaragua: What To Do & Where To Eat

 5. Beach House Nicaragua

 Another Instagram-worthy place that serves the typical local breakfast: rice & beans with eggs and plantains.
-Oh, and they’ve got celery juice, need I say more?
+They’ve also got a selection of healthy smoothies to kick off the day!

 6. Dos Chinos